Web Sites with

 It may be years at a time before I return to this page to

 remove dead links and replace some links with better links.

 In the meantime, try 'WEB SEARCH' links provided on this page.

 The NEWS, BLOG, FORUM, and REPORT-TO sections are provided to give you an idea of the types of concerns being expressed by computer users (and advocates of computer users) ... and NOT by software vendors.

 Anti-spam software vendors are not un-biased.
 Their main goal is to sell their software.
-So an attempt is made here to find spam info from computer users, rather than from people with some monetary gain in mind --- more so than a solution to end all solutions.
+So an attempt is made here to find spam info from computer users, rather than from people with some monetary gain in mind.

 By the way, Bayesian filters are not the answer.
 There are too many ways around that technique.

 My search for a good spam filtering solution:

 See the blog post on this site titled I Want an Email Client-program that filters by 'first' 'Received-from' IP address.

 Also see the blog post on this site titled Spammer IP Addresses - an On-going List.